ElZho/Translate-from-old-russian-language.Seq2seq-model./README.md

 # Translate-from-old-russian-language.Seq2seq-model.

-To start this notebook on your computer run this comand in terminal:
+To start these notebooks on your computer run this comand in terminal:

 git clone https://github.com/ElZho/Translate-from-old-russian-language.Seq2seq-model..git

+To unzip zip dataset run comand in terminal: unzip rus-eng.zip In each notebook change path to txt files in config.

 Dataset is old slavonic russian corpus. - old_slav.txt